Wayne Strandlund

 Fall 2018 Convocation

 Strandlund represented the real estate industry on the Treaty Negotiations Advisory Committee and the British Columbia Expropriation Association.
-He is a co-founder of the Canadian College for Chinese Studies, where he addressed international students on Canadian business.
+He was a co-founder of the Canadian College for Chinese Studies, where he addressed international students on Canadian business.
 In 1983 he founded the Vancouver Stock Exchange’s first publicly traded real estate company, specializing in marketing, construction, development and mortgage banking.

-Strandlund is a passionate ambassador for Royal Roads University.
+Strandlund was a passionate ambassador for Royal Roads University.
 He served as Royal Roads University’s fifth chancellor and board chair from 2014 to 2017, as chair of the governance and nominating committee and as a member on the finance and audit committee.

 Convocation speech